kirpnlbr/kirpnlbr/README.md

 ## Designer-wannabe-socialscientist-developer—a multipotentialite, really.
 Hey I'm Kir!
-I currently work at [Lyon](https://lyon.com.ph/) as their Head of Design that also dabbles with customer support and frontend development at the side.
+I currently work at [Lyon](https://lyon.com.ph/) as their Head of Design that does customer support and frontend development at the side too.
 I'm also an incoming freshman at [Ateneo de Manila University](https://www.ateneo.edu/) for the next school year.
 This README is still a work-in-progress so apologies if it's a bit drab 😅

 **My interests include**: literature, video games, social science, math, interactive fiction, arts, film, coffee, anime, tech, statistics, writing, comics, traveling, and many more under the sun.